 Anyway, the gardeners came by the next day.
 I thought – good, when they cut the grass, they’ll see it and pick it up.
 But noooooooooooo – we now have nicely cut grass and trimmed bushes, but THEY LEFT THE T-WORD THERE.
 Aaaaaarrrrggggghhhhhhh!!
 It’s about a foot away from the front garden hose, and every time I turn on the hose, I have to avert my eyes, so I don’t gag at the sight of that thing.
 Hopefully, some other predator – I’d even welcome a snake at this point – will come back and just eat it.
 Ugh – there goes my appetite.
 I hope you’re faring better than I am, at this point.

 It’s been very traumatic, to say the least.
 I am consoling myself: It could have been worse – it could have been in the house.
 But then I would have just had a heart attack, and that would be the end of that.
 Fortunately, the dogs seem to be able to sniff out anything that moves (although they didn’t see the t-word).
 I make sure, whenever I am outside, that they are close to me.

 The upside to this: Now that I have actually encountered the t-word, it’s not as bad as I expected.
 Okay – I did think about something moving up under the sheets in bed last night, but the thought only lasted for a few seconds, as I pulled Mister Chan closer.
 Plus, now I can convince myself – it will probably be another 3 years before we see another one.

 It’s still Pura Vida!
 And since I promised no scary pictures, we will leave you with this pretty one.

 p.s.
-Please feel free to share our blog with anyone who is considering relocating to Costa Rica.
-We are happy to answer any questions and share our experiences.
+Please feel free to share our blog with anyone considering a move to Costa Rica.
+We are happy to share ALL our experiences with them.